Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

-As someone who was raised in Vancouver and still spends ample time in the city, I often get asked what to do during a visit.
-Many friends fly in for a quick trip or on their way up to Whistler, another ski resort or Vancouver Island.
-Here is what I would recommend to anyone coming to the city to enjoy the perfect Vancouver weekend (or 48 hours).
+As someone who was raised in Vancouver, I often get asked what to do during a visit.
+Many friends fly in for a quick trip or pass through on their way up to Whistler, another ski resort, or Vancouver Island.
+Here is what I would recommend to anyone coming to the city to enjoy the perfect Vancouver weekend (or 2 days).

 Vancouver Weekend – DAY 1